Income Tax Return Guide: How To File And Pay Your Tax Dues

-Who are considered as self-employed?
+Who is considered self-employed?

-Self-employed workers are those who work on their own account or with one or a few partners or in cooperative.
+Self-employed workers are those who work on their own account or with one or a few partners or in cooperatives.
 In these jobs, the remuneration is directly dependent upon the profits derived from the goods and services produced by the person running the livelihood.

 Single proprietor vs professionals

-Professionals who are classified as self-employed are individuals who are practicing their profession, with or without license under a regulatory board or body.
+Professionals who are classified as self-employed are individuals who are practicing their profession, with or without a license under a regulatory board or body.
 They receive payment only for the service that they do, but they don’t receive benefits and compensation because they aren’t employees.
 Examples of self-employed professionals are private practice physicians, lawyers, and even accountants who are basically on a pay-per-service basis.